fluxcd/helm-controller/docs/spec/v2alpha1/helmreleases.md

 	// +required
 	Interval metav1.Duration `json:"interval"`

-	// Suspend tells the reconciler to suspend reconciliation for this HelmRelease,
+	// Suspend tells the controller to suspend reconciliation for this HelmRelease,
 	// it does not apply to already started reconciliations.
 Defaults to false.
 	// +optional
 	Suspend bool `json:"suspend,omitempty"`